icgc-argo/argo-docs/docs/submission/submitted-data.md

 ## Completed Core Clinical Data

-_Coming Soon:_ This line graph shows the number of donors with core clinical completeness over time.
+_Coming Soon:_ This line graph shows the number of donors that are clinically complete over time.

 ## Molecular Data Summary